 The next step was to dissolve 3 tablespoons of honey with 1/2 a cup of water.
 This gets mixed in with the beer in a large pot.
 The carbonation comes from adding sugar when bottling.

 Next was the siphoning.
 This didn't quite go to plan as the beer didn't want to leave the bottle as easily as I had hoped.
 After several false starts I managed to get it to work by lifting the bottle much higher than the pot and giving gravity an extra hand.
 As you can imagine this got quite tiring after a while!

 Once all the beer was siphoned out of the jug (leaving the trub or gunk at the bottom).
 I then had to siphon the new beer and sugar water mixture off in to bottles.
 Again I had to lift the pot up higher to get a good flow on the beer pouring but I managed to fill the bottles quite easily.

 Lastly the bottles needed capping.
 I used a mixture of colours of our 26mm Crown Caps.
 I think the sky blue is my favourite but I wanted a nice colourful batch of beer.
-I used our handheld beer capper to apply the crown caps to the bottle.
+I used our handheld beer capper to apply the crown caps to the beer bottles.

 And that was it!
 Now I have to wait another 2 weeks before I can drink by beer!
 Fingers crossed it turns out well.